 Summer rain clouds = suM3rra!nclwdZ

-Quick tip: While symbols and numbers are a great way to mix up your passwords, avoid common letter substitutions like @ for a and 0 for o.
+Tip: While symbols and numbers are a great way to mix up your passwords, avoid common letter substitutions like @ for a and 0 for o.

 Give your memory a fighting chance

-Person: Oprah
+Person: Mary

 Action: cooking